-- Advancement of technology has made email marketing almost completely automated.
-You will not require a dedicated team composing, editing, and scheduling emails for thousands of customers per week.
+- The advancement of technology has made email marketing almost entirely automated.
+You will not require a dedicated team to compose, editing, and schedule emails for thousands of customers per week.
 Automation makes the process faster and more efficient.

-Personalization has already become the mandatory part of any effective email marketing campaign.
-People do not like to open generic looking emails that do not have their names on them.
-A survey shows that adding the first name of the recipient in the mail increases the CTR by over 74%.
+Personalization has already become a mandatory part of any effective email marketing campaign.
+A survey shows that adding the recipient’s first name in the mail increases the CTR by over 74%.
+People do not like to open generic-looking emails that do not have their names on them.

 To find out what kind of email language they prefer, you can always run A/B tests.
-It will offer meaningful data for the experts concerning the demographics, buying habits and product interest of the buyers.
+It will offer meaningful data for the experts concerning the buyers’ demographics, buying habits, and product interests.

 Not all new trends are out to get the marketers.
 Some of them are turning out to be helpful too.
 Self-segmentation is one of the ways that can reduce work for your digital marketing team.
 It is also a potential reason many new brands will take up email marketing.

 You can encourage the customers to participate in small surveys in exchange for discounts and gifts.
-You might be giving out a 1000 gifts every month, but your email list will grow tremendously.
-By the end of this endeavor, you will have an email list that has separate sections according to demographics, buying patterns, spending capabilities, and brand preferences.
-Do not forget that the potential buyer will do all the work on their own!
-You won’t have to put in hours to sort the subscribers into segments of the email list.
+You might give out 1000 gifts monthly, but your email list will grow tremendously.
+By the end of this endeavor, you will have an email list with separate sections according to demographics, buying patterns, spending capabilities, and brand preferences.
+Do not forget that the potential buyer will do all the work independently!
+You won’t have to work hours to sort the subscribers into email list segments.

 3. Interactive marketing

 Kinetic emails boost social media reach, and they enable more in-depth segmentation of the email list.
 The secret is layering a bulk of information within the email to make it appear modest.
 It typically includes features like hovering over images that zoom in and reveal other details about the product.
 It is a great way to relay info through email.
-It provides the chance to any recipient to visit shop directly from the mail.
+It allows any recipient to visit the shop directly from the mail.

 4. Simple text emails